 In 1791 the Commonwealth of Virginia chartered a new town in Berkeley County and named it after former 8th Virginia Captain William Darke.
 He deserved it, but the honor was born of deep personal tragedy.
 The 55 year-old veteran of three wars would absolutely have forgone the distinction if he could have turned back the clock.

 Darke fought in the French & Indian War as a young man and may have been at Braddock’s defeat in 1755.
 He raised one of the first companies for the 8th Virginia in 1776 and was promoted from captain to major in 1777 shortly before his capture at Germantown.
 That was followed by three years in British captivity.
 He was promoted to lieutenant colonel while in enemy hands.
 He was exchanged late in 1780 and returned home just before Lord Cornwallis invaded Virginia.
-Darke helped General Daniel Morgan recruit a militia army in the lower Shenandoah Valley and was present for the victory at Yorktown.
+Darke helped General Daniel Morgan recruit a force of 18-month Continentals in the lower Shenandoah Valley and was present for the victory at Yorktown.

-A decade later, in 1791, he was appointed by President Washington to lead a regiment of federal troops on short enlistments in an expedition to defeat the Indians in northeast Ohio.
+A decade later, in 1791, he was appointed by President Washington to lead a regiment of federal troops on short enlistments in an expedition to defeat the Indians in northwest Ohio.
 The expedition, under the command of General Arthur St. Clair, was a complete disaster.
 American soldiers ran for their lives as Indians butchered their comrades to pieces in the forest.
 Hundreds of bodies were left behind, mutilated and frozen, through the winter.
 It was the greatest victory for an Indian army ever and a major setback for the Washington Administration.

 Those who survived, however, made it out alive because Lt.
 Colonel Darke led one last desperate charge through the Indian line, opening a hole through which the panicking soldiers could flee.
 Darke himself was wounded in the leg.
 His son, Captain Joseph Darke, was shot in the head and would die after a month of “unparalleled suffering.”
 Colonel Darke returned home just in time to witness the death of another of his three sons.
 (Darke’s last surviving son died five years later, leaving the hero with no one to carry on his name—something that bothered him greatly.)